Citrus aurantifolia (Christm.) Swing. x

 December – April

-The Tavares Limequat is the result of a controlled hybridization between the Mexican Lime and the Oval Kumquat (Nagami).
-It is a cultivar obtained from a breeding program carried out in Florida (USA) in 1909.
-The name of this selection, Tavares, refers to the city of the same name in the state of Florida.
-It differs from other limequats in that its juice is more acidic and its flower buds are pink in color, a trait inherited from the lime parent.
+Limequat Eustis is the result of a controlled hybridization between Mexican Lime and Round Kumquat (Marumi).
+Like other known limequats, it is a selection obtained within the breeding program carried out by W.T.
+Swingle at the USDA in Florida (USA) in 1909.
+The name of this selection, Eustis, refers to the city of the same name in the state of Florida, and was coined by Swingle himself in 1913.
+It is the most widely cultivated limequat.

 TREE AND FRUIT DESCRIPTION: